 B. Tech.
-II (CSE) Semester - III DIGITAL COMMUNICATION (CORE-4) L т Ρ Credit (Interdisciplinary Subject) EC209 Scheme 3 0 2 04
+I (CSE) Semester - I

+DIGITAL COMMUNICATION (CORE-5)

+EC105

-1. Co u urse Outcomes (COs): At the e nd of the course, students will be able to CO1 acquire knowledge about the basics of communication theory.
+1. Co 1.
+Course Outcomes (COs): At the e At the end of the course, students will be able to CO1 acquire knowledge about the basics of communication theory.
 CO2 apply different modulations schemes for designing the communication network.
 CO3 analyze different modulations schemes to design better schemes for different types of channels.
 CO4 evaluate and compare different communication topology, modulations schemes and their performance over various types of channels.
 CO5 design robust communication network based of advanced modulations scheme.